g1257/merapp/README.md

 obtained with MERA++.
 If you do, please cite this work.
 Explain How To Cite This Work.
 FIXME.
 TBW.

+## Mission Statement

+MERA++ is a C++ native application implementing the MERA algorithm for strongly correlated electron models.
+MERA++ is composed of two parts: a generic engine that can handle multiple dimensions, arities, models, and geometries; and built-in models, MERA builders for different dimensions and arities, and geometries.
+Features and options are chosen from a user-friendly input file.
+The implementation aims to be as fast as possible, so that it compiles natively, uses optimized tensor contractions, symmetries, layering or caching acceleration techniques, and parallelization.

 ## Papers used

 TBW